UMD-CS-STICs/389Rspring19/assignments/2_OSINT/README.md

 6. What ports are open on the website?
 What services are running behind these ports?
 How did you discover this?

-7. Which operating system is running on the website?
+7. Which operating system is running on the server that is hosting the website?
 How did you discover this?

 8. **BONUS:** Did you find any other flags on your OSINT mission?
 (Up to 9 pts!)